fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

-Since she CC'd me not just the dB engineers, I thought I'd take a crack at it to lessen the engineers' load.
+Since she CC'd me, not just the dB engineers, I thought I'd take a crack at it to lessen the engineers' load.

 Before I started writing the query, I: